vrthra-forks/libcursed/README.md

 #### Throw-in library state ####

-There are no build system and nothing is getting built for the client.
+There is no build system and nothing is getting built for the client.
 To use it clone the repository (possibly as a submodule) and handle the building with the build system that's used by the main project.
-Compile with C++11 enabled and link against `ncursesw`.
+Compile with C++11 enabled and link against `cursesw`.

 ### Prerequisites ###